eswong610/user-guide-docs/index.md

 ----

 As a budding developer, crafting your own database is both time-consuming and frustrating to learn.
 One solution is to have third party source takes care of database handling.
 Mongodb Atlas provides a database as a service platform for fast database deployment.
-This guide will provide an introductory level to Mongodb Atlas, however you should already be familiar with development.
+This guide will provide an introductory level to Mongodb Atlas, however you should already be familiar with creating simple server side applications.

+To make the most of this guide, please complete each section from the sidebar starting from the top in a descending order.

 ## Goal